p4lang/behavioral-model/docs/runtime_CLI.md

 node, simple_switch at run time chooses an integer id or handle to "name" it, and that node handle must be used when referring to that node in other commands below.
-The values are typically assigned from 0 on up as new groups are created, but it is better if you do not rely on this detail.
+The values are typically assigned from 0 on up as new nodes are created, but it is better if you do not rely on this detail.

 Create another multicast node for the copies to make with `egress_rid`